ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 .. rubric:: LLVMBackendTutorialExampleCode/Chapter8_6/Cpu0InstrInfo.td
 .. code-block:: c++

-  // When handling PIC code the assembler needs .cpload and .cprestore
-  // directives.
-If the real instructions corresponding these directives
-  // are used, we have the same behavior, but get also a bunch of warnings
-  // from the assembler.
   let neverHasSideEffects = 1 in
   def CPRESTORE : Cpu0Pseudo<(outs), (ins i32imm:$loc, CPURegs:$gp),
                  ".cprestore\t$loc", []>;